Paris travel insurance

 Our Coronavirus Travel Insurance is rated Superior by a leading UK Consumer Champion.
 All of our policies will cover you if you catch Coronavirus.

 If you’re going away with your children, we can cover them on your policy at no extra charge, whether you buy an annual policy or single trip cover.

 We cover over 50 activities!

 All of our travel insurance policies come with cover for over 50 activities and sports as standard, so you can get up to more on your trip.

 What’s covered with our travel insurance to Paris?

-As standard, our policies cover over 50 amazing activities sports and activities, so you can get up to more on your holiday.
+Paris travel insurance covers over 100 amazing activities sports and activities, so you can get up to more on your holiday.
 We also offer a range of benefits, some of which include:

 - Medical expenses and hospital benefit